-Written minutes will be kept of all Compliance Committee meetings and actions, which minutes will be made available to the members of the Board of Directors upon request.
+Written minutes will be kept of all Compliance Committee meetings and actions, which minutes will be made available to the members of the Board of Directors together with the Compliance Officer's quarterly reports.

 The Compliance Committee will operate pursuant to a Committee Charter, which shall be reviewed annually and updated as needed.